-Though your recruit may move from one location for training to another during bootcamp, you will always use the same mailing address for him/her (see the text box below and to the right for exceptions).
+Though your recruit may move from one location to another during boot camp, you will always use the same mailing address for him or her (see the text box below for exceptions).

-If you do not get the "form letter" in 10-14 days of your recruit's departure, contact his/her recruiter who should be able to provide you with your recruit's mailing address and platoon number.
-If you have to contact the recruiter, ask him to pull up your recruit on the MOL Locator.
+If you do not get the form letter in 10-14 days of your recruit's departure, contact his or her recruiter.
+The recruiter should be able to provide you with your recruit's mailing address and platoon number.
+If you have to contact the recruiter, ask him or her to pull up your recruit on the Marine Online Locator (MOL).

 NOTE: Recruits can ask that mailing addresses not be given out, including to family members.
-Though this is rare, the recruiter, as your son or daughter's employer, MUST honor the request.
+Though this is rare, the recruiter, must honor this request.

 NO CARE PACKAGES

-Address your letters to Rct Lastname, Firstname.
-DO NOT put any other rank other than Rct which means "Recruit".
-Your son or daughter is NOT a Marine yet—refer to him/her as such when you address the envelope.
+Address your letters to "Rct.
+Last name, First name."
+Your son or daughter is NOT a Marine yet.
+DO NOT put any other rank other than Rct.—which means "Recruit"—and refer to him or her as such when addressing the envelope.
 Doing otherwise will cause unnecessary attention at mail call and you don't want to do that.
 Do NOT put your recruit's social security number on the envelope.

-For information regarding mail and letters from recruits, Click here...
+For information regarding mail and letters from recruits, please click here...

 Mail Delivery

-Mail arrives at the Depot (MCRD) Monday through Saturday.
-Depending on the training schedule, there may be a few days delay getting the mail into you recruit's hand and posssibly a further delay having an opportunity to open mail to read the letters from home.
-Don't despair; training comes first.
-Your recruit's mail would never be held for disciplinary reasons.
+Mail arrives at the Recruit Depot Monday through Saturday.
+Depending on the training schedule, there may be a few days delay getting the mail into you recruit's hand, with the posssibly of further delays in your recruit having an opportunity to open and read his or her mail.
+Don't despair, as training comes first.
+Your recruit's mail will never be held for disciplinary reasons.

 Write Motivational Letters to Your Recruit

-Your Recruit is homesick.
+Your Recruit may be homesick.
 Very, very homesick.
 Write lots of letters and then write some more.
 Keep them upbeat.
 Send a small photo or two.
 DO NOT decorate the outside of the envelope with drawings, stickers, or write any text other than the address and your return address (and no spritz of perfume either).
-This will cause unnecessary attention from the DI and your Recruit does not want to draw the attention of the DI during mail call.
+This will cause unnecessary attention from the Drill Instructor during mail call.

 Ladies and gentlemen,